papermachines/papermachines/index.md

 ### Topic Modeling
 Shows the proportional prevalence of different "topics" (collections of words likely to co-occur) in the corpus, by time or by subcollection.
 This uses the [MALLET](http://mallet.cs.umass.edu) package to perform [latent Dirichlet allocation](http://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), and by default displays the 5 most "coherent" topics, based on a metric devised by [Mimno et al.](http://www.cs.princeton.edu/~mimno/papers/mimno-semantic-emnlp.pdf)

+Note that clicking "Save" in this display will open a new window with the graph displayed free of interactive controls; this window may be saved as an ".SVG" file or captured via screenshot.
+It will also, in the original window, preserve the current selection of topics, search terms, and time scale as a permalink; please bookmark this if you wish to return to a specific view with interactive controls intact.

 ### Classification
 This allows you to train the computer to infer the common features of the documents under each subcollection; subsequently, a set of texts in a different folder can be sorted automatically based on this training.
 At the moment, the probability distribution for each text is given in plain text; the ability to automatically generate a new collection according to this sorting is forthcoming.